Straight answers — before you pick up the phone

 How much is my case worth?

 Case value depends on liability, damages, insurance coverage, comparative fault, and proof.
 Ethical attorneys do not promise a dollar amount at the start of a case.
+We evaluate cases based on evidence, not guesses.

 Do you charge upfront attorney fees for personal injury cases?